mathiscalonnec/Fantom_opera_IA/README.md

-# Server for the Intro to AI module
+# Players for the Intro to AI module

 ## Description of the game